raspdevpy/ccdoc/guide/Channel/findChannel.md

 	</discord-message>
 </discord-messages>

-If channel is not found & second parameter = `"no"`:
+If channel is not found & second parameter is `"no"`:
 <br/>
 <discord-messages>
 	<discord-message :bot="false" role-color="#ffcc9a" author="Member">